apostrophecms/apostrophe-documentation/modules/apostrophe-ui/browser-apostrophe-ui.md

 ### globalLock()
 Do not call this method yourself.
 It is called by self.globalBusy to display the global spinner.
-Freel free to override this method to change the UI.
+Feel free to override this method to change the UI.
 ### globalUnlock()
 Do not call this method yourself.
 It is called by self.globalBusy to hide the global spinner.
-Freel free to override this method to change the UI.
+Feel free to override this method to change the UI.
 ### busy(*$el*, *state*)
 Simple progress display.
 Enables a progress display inside the given element.
 If state is true, the